British African-Caribbean people: Religious activity

 The influx of African-Caribbean people to the United Kingdom was accompanied by religious practices more common to the North American continent.
 In Britain, many African-Caribbean people continued to practise Non-conformist Protestant denominations with an Evangelical influence such as Pentecostalism and Seventh Day Baptism.
 African-Caribbean people have supported new churches in many areas of the country, which have grown to act as social centres for the community.
 Mike Phillips, writing for the UK national archive project, described the influences of the new churches thus; "[they] gave the entire Caribbean community a sense of stability.
 At a time when migrants were under severe psychological pressure and distrusted the official services, or were misunderstood when they went to them, the Black church groups offered invaluable advice and comfort."
 In 2005, The Economist magazine discussed the growth of evangelical churches in London and Birmingham; "Another reason is that Britain's most prominent Afro-Caribbean institutions – the Black evangelical churches – are dominated by the urban poor.
 That has to do with the way the Caribbean was missionised: the hotter brand of Christianity gained most converts among the dispossessed, who then re-exported it to Britain."
 The manner of worship in some of these churches is more akin to that of African-American practices than to traditional English Catholic or Anglican liturgy.
 Gospel music also came to play a part in British cultural life.
 African-Caribbean people played a central role establishing British gospel choirs, most notably the London Community Gospel Choir.

-Some British African-Caribbean people continue to practise other religious beliefs such as the Rastafari movement, which developed in Jamaica.
+Some British African-Caribbean people continue to practise other religious beliefs such as Rastafari, which developed in Jamaica.
 The Rastafarian belief system, associated personal symbols such as dreadlocks and cultural practices concerning cannabis have influenced British society far beyond the African-Caribbean community, being adopted by both white British and others.